 The present study was undertaken by Krishi Vigyan Kendra (KVK), Chikkaballapura, operating under the administrative control of the University of Agricultural Sciences, Bangalore, over two consecutive years (2023–24 to 2024–25).
 The study was conducted on farmers’ fields across various locations in Chikkaballapur district through Front Line Demonstrations (FLDs) aimed at promoting eco-friendly pest and disease management practices in Chrysanthemum cultivation.

-The initiative began with a benchmark survey conducted in multiple villages to assess the existing farming practices and identify key production constraints.
-Primary data were collected through structured interviews with practicing Chrysanthemum growers, while secondary data were sourced from Taluk Horticulture Officers, experienced farmers, and other key stakeholders in the Chrysanthemum value chain (A. Poshadri et al., 2020).
+The initiative began with a benchmark survey conducted across multiple villages to assess the existing farming practices and identify key production constraints.
+Primary data were collected through structured interviews with practicing Chrysanthemum growers, while secondary data were obtained from Taluk Horticulture Officers, experienced farmers, and other key stakeholders in the Chrysanthemum value chain ( Poshadri et al., 2020).

 Based on the findings, the major challenges identified included: